literalpie/bazel-angular-example/README.md

 * This project uses a specific version of @angular/bazel for support with rules_nodejs 1.1.0 instead of the patch that is used in the Material repo and in the official example. (this should change very soon)

 Overall, I just think it's a good thing to have more examples in the wild.
 I hope some find it useful!

+note: I've only tested that `npm run build` and `npm run start` work.
+Unit tests and e2es are most likely broken